googlesamples/mlkit/android/vision-quickstart/README.md

     * Show in-frame likelihood -- Displays InFrameLikelihood score for each landmark
     * Visualize z value -- Uses different colors to indicate z difference (red: smaller z, blue: larger z)
     * Rescale z value for visualization -- Maps the smallest z value to the most red and the largest z value to the most blue.
 This makes z difference more obvious
+    * Run classification -- Classify squat and pushup poses.
+Count reps in streaming mode.
+* Selfie Segmentation
+    * Enable raw size mask -- Asks the segmenter to return the raw size mask which matches the model output size.

 ### Static Image scenario
 The static image scenario is identical to the live camera scenario, but instead relies on images fed into the app through the gallery.